AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 ---
-title: Adobe Target location request scenarios
+title: Adobe Target with Adobe Mobile Services SDK v4 for Android
-description: Adobe Target mobile SDK methods can be used to display Target locations in several scenarios.
+description: Adobe Target with Adobe Mobile Services SDK v4 for Android is the perfect starting point for Android developers who are already using Adobe Mobile Services SDK v4 and want to start personalizing app experiences with Adobe Target.
 feature: mobile
-kt: kt-3040
+kt: 3040
 audience: developer
 doc-type: tutorial
 activity-type: implement